Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 Madrigal: Aside from vulnerability to the same kinds of weather events, what unites the region?

 Ermus: Infrastructure.
-I should mention Ted Steinberg’s afterward to Environmental Disaster in the Gulf South sums things up by looking at the slow disaster of infrastructure in Florida.
-In the case of infrastructure, this negligence takes decades and eventually comes to a head when Hurricane Katrina or Harvey make landfall.
+I should mention Ted Steinberg’s afterword to Environmental Disaster in the Gulf South sums things up by looking at the slow disaster of infrastructure in Florida.
+In the case of infrastructure, this negligence takes decades and eventually comes to a head when Hurricane Katrina or Harvey makes landfall.

 For example, infrastructure is what made Katrina the kind of disaster that it was.
 Decisions had been made on the ground.
 Things that could have easily been done and were instead neglected in terms of the construction of levees and the decisions of the Army Corps of Engineers in previous decades.
 Then there is the disappearance of the wetlands on the coast of Louisiana, which were disposed of to increase traffic to the Port of New Orleans.
 The wetlands are nature’s way of serving as protection against big storms.